 You can do something similar to password-protecting it using Windows security features, but success depends on using the computer the “right” way.
-I don’t really recommend it.
-If you have something you want to password protect and keep secure, I recommend a different approach.
+I don’t recommend it.
+If you have something you want to password-protect to keep secure, I recommend a different approach.

 Windows allows you to place restrictions on who can do what with a folder or file.
 In Windows File Explorer, right-click on a folder.
 Click on Properties and then click on the Security tab.

-Here you can see the security properties of a folder on my machine called “SecretFolder”.
+Here you can see the security properties of a folder on my machine titled SecretFolder.

 You can control who has access to that folder.
 By default, any “Authenticated Users” — users with login accounts on this machine — can examine the contents of that folder.
 I can remove that and further restrict access on an account-by-account basis.

-The problem, from my perspective, is that it’s based on Windows user accounts.
-If you give your own account full access to the file, as I assume you would, then anyone who can log in to the machine as you can immediately access the file.
-There’s no real password on the folder; it’s your ability to log in to Windows using your login password that controls access to the file.
+The problem is it’s based on Windows user accounts.
+If you give your own account full access to the folder, as I assume you would, then anyone who can log in to the machine as you can access the folder.
+There’s no real password; it’s your ability to log in to Windows using the correct credentials that gives access.